steven-r/net-bugsnag/README.md

 Quick Start
 -----------

-Add a reference to Bugsnag.Library.dll, or install the NuGet package
+Add a reference to Bugsnag.Library.dll, or install the NuGet package (located here https://nuget.org/packages/Bugsnag.Library/ )

 Next, you will need to provide .NET BugSnag with your API key.
 There are 2 ways to do this:  Choose one.